 Yes, but international students will still need to demonstrate English language proficiency.
 Students can submit the TOEFL, IELTS, or DET to demonstrate English language proficiency, and should also consider an English language supplement in the form of an InitialView or Vericant interview.
 English proficiency exam requirements are waived if a student has attended an English-medium high school for 4 years.

-No. Many districts and individual high schools decided to implement pass/fail grading for Spring 2020 and we defer to each school to determine what best serves their students.
+No. Many districts and individual high schools decided to implement pass/fail grading and we defer to each school to determine what best serves their students.
 Our holistic evaluation process considers many inputs, not just grades and test scores.
 Course rigor will continue to be an important part of our assessment, even if your school has implemented a pass/fail grading policy.
 As a writing intensive institution, our process evaluates a student’s writing ability, and we will continue to value students who possess strong writing preparation and skills.
 Students who engage with their community and pursue their passions in substantive ways will similarly shine in our admission process.

 No. The essay portion is not required.